cubefury/GTNH-OC-Base-Monitor/README.md

 ## Information

-The program is designed to manage energy generators and energy consumers at your base.
+The program is designed to monitor energy and various materials in AE2 at your base.
-The program is also able to monitor the wireless network in `wirelessMode` mode.
+The program is able to monitor the wireless network in `wirelessMode` mode.
 It is also possible to send messages to Discord about out of service situations.
 And there is also the possibility of auto update at startup.

+Thanks to Navatusein for the base code which was expanded upon.

 #### Controls